FredericGariepy/LighthouseLabs/PKM/W5/Projects/Risk Management/Project/Report.md

 Risk accept, ignore, mitigate, transfer. treatment  (risk response, controls) + Priority w/ reasoning \
 ... (control assesment would not be done in this report) \

 -->

 ## 1. Major threat: End-of-Life (EOL) for OS Vulnerabilities
-Threat name: End-of-Life (EOL) for OS Vulnerabilities \
+Summary:

+Asset:\
-Asset: Main Office 1,500 Desktop Computers: Client machines running Windows 10, used by employees for daily tasks. \
+Main Office 1,500 Desktop Computers running Windows 10, used by employees for daily tasks. \
+Security Category = SC<sub>1,500 Desktops</sub> = {(Confidentiality: High),(Integrity: Moderate),(Availability: High)} \
+Security Category reasoning: asset is a core part of operations.
 Risk owners table:
 | **Role** | **Name** | **Responsibility Share** | **Key Responsibilities** |
 |-|-|-|-|
 | CIO  | Amanda Wilson     | Primary risk owner for overall management of IT & Security. | Leads the IT department, oversees information technology and security. |
 | CISO | Paul Alexander    | Secondary risk owner for management of Security | Oversees information security, manages security strategies and policies. |
 | Manager of Systems | William Freund | Secondary risk owner for management of systems.| Operation and maintenance of IT infrastructure. |

 Existing vulnerability: \
-End of Life for PCs running __Windows 10__ effective 14 October 2025.
-Microsoft will no longer provide Security updates or fixes.
-(Microsoft, n.d.) \
+1500 computers with the __Windows 10__ OS, used by employees for daily tasks, will no longer receive core security updates or fixes after 14 October 2025 (enter EOL). \

 Threat: \
-1500 __Windows 10__ used by employees for daily tasks will no longer receive Security updates or fixes. \
-Entire main office operations will be unprotected from every possible attack targeting Windows 10, after 14 October 2025. \
-The risk would result in the
-This is aerrious and unavoidable threat.
+End-of-Life (EOL) for operating system (OS) Vulnerabilities, \
+has serrious negative _tactical_ effect on the asset.
+Lack of core security updates entails a weak posture for OS attacks.
+EOL increases likelihood of all risks. \
+Negative _strategic_ effects on compliance, reputation, operations. \

+Risk strategy: Use mitigations before EOL.

+Treatment: \
+Following manifacturer's official recommendation, Windows 11 OS is freely avaible from current OS. \
+First, the role of Manager of Systems and Security Techs, will ensure Windows 11 compatibility with organization systems. \
+Second, find machines that can support Windows 11 at adequate performance, and upgrade those machines. \
+Third, remaining Windows 10 machines must be either replaced or hardware upgraded to meet performance requirements.

+Treatment schedule. \
+Between one IT and one security roles, estimated 80 hours of compatibility testing. \
+Time spent finding upgradable machines, estimated between 8 to 24 hours, given automated tools, scripting, and access.
+Time spend upgrading machine hardware, given by formula below. \
+`y = x * (1 - (n/x)) * t` \
+x = number of devices \
+n = number of upgradable devices \
+t = average labour hours spent per physical upgrade \
+y = total time spent for physical upgrade
+Estimated treatment

+`y = x * (1 - (n/x)) * t`

 <!--
-context (vulnerability) \
-threat (likelihood, impact) (use ORM language format)\
-Risk accept, ignore, mitigate, transfer. treatment  (risk response, controls) + Priority w/ reasoning \
+treatment  (risk response, controls) + Priority w/ reasoning \
 ... (control assesment would not be done in this report) \
 -->

-- Impact and likelihood:
-- Create a table that lists three threats or risks.
--  Reflect and document the effect of these risks on C, I, or A or more than one of these,
--  to what extent (from 0 to 10) and how likely (0 to 5)?

--
-Threat:
-The event will happen in less 15 months (14 October 2025).
-Without security updates or fixes, all devices are now EOL OS vulnerable.
-EOL is a serrious threat that will change from potential to immediate effective on 14 October 2025.

-Treatment:
-The manifacturer's official recommendation: transition to the OS version (Windows 11) if existing device can run it.
-Else replace or upgrade system to meet performance requirements.
-To effectively take advantage of time (15 months), the

-The must be be mitigated.
-The risk response for tstrategy mitigate the

 Following the manifacturer's recommendations.
 The 1,500 Desktop Computers in the Main Office should be investiagated to see if upgrading the OS version is possible under

 -----------